On Topology of Compact Hessian Manifolds: Basics on Hessian Manifolds

-\section{Introduction and Background}
+\subsection{Introduction and Background}

-The study of Hessian manifolds originates with the foundational work of J.-L. Koszul in 1961\cite{15}.
-While their roots lie in affine differential geometry, in recent decades, these geometric structures have garnered significant attention and emerged as indispensable tools across a diverse spectrum of mathematical and scientific disciplines.
+The study of Hessian manifolds originates with the foundational work of J.-L. Koszul in 1961 \cite{15}.
+While their roots lie in affine differential geometry, in recent decades, these geometric structures have attracted significant attention and emerged as indispensable tools across a diverse spectrum of mathematical and scientific disciplines.
 Their influence spans from the theoretical underpinnings of information geometry and complex analysis to practical applications in optimization and mathematical statistics, and even touches upon the abstract realms of homological mirror symmetry.
-This resurgence of interest highlights the deep connections these manifolds forge between seemingly disparate areas, offering a unifying geometric language to explore complex phenomena.
+This resurgence of interest highlights the deep connections these manifolds forge between seemingly disparate areas, offering a unifying geometric language to explore sophisticated phenomena.

-In affine differential and information geometry, Hessian metrics underpin the dually flat spaces used in statistical manifolds, where the Amari–Chentsov tensor codifies divergences and dual connections.
+In information geometry, the parameter space of a multi-dimensional smooth family of probability density functions is oftentimes a Hessian manifold, with its metric defined by the relative entropy, and the Amari–Chentsov tensor codifies its divergence function.
 Hessian metrics also arise naturally in convex optimization, where barrier functions induce complete Hessian metrics on convex domains.
 For more details, we refer to \cite{16} and \cite{17}.

-Also, the seminal work of Hitchin \cite{18}, Gross–Siebert \cite{19}, and Kontsevich–Soibelman \cite{20} has shown that affine manifolds with singularities and Hessian metrics model the base of torus fibrations in the S.Y.Z. conjecture.
-In particular, convex polyhedral examples in $\mathbb{R}^n$ serve as real loci of Calabi–Yau manifolds in the complex structure limit.
+Also, for applications to mirror symmetry, the seminal work of Hitchin \cite{18}, Gross–Siebert \cite{19}, and Kontsevich–Soibelman \cite{20} has shown that compact Hessian manifolds model the base of torus fibrations in the Strominger-Yau-Zaslow conjecture.

-On the other hand, Cheng–Yau’s solution \cite{21} of the real Monge–Ampère equation constructs complete affine hyperspheres whose Blaschke metrics are precisely global Hessian metrics with prescribed volume forms.
-Remarkably, these examples link to properly convex projective structures via the work of Loftin \cite{22}, Benoist–Hulin \cite{23}, and Danciger–Guéritaud–Kassel \cite{24}.
+On the other hand, Cheng and Yau’s solution \cite{27} to the real Monge–Ampère equation constructs complete affine hyperspheres of which Blaschke metrics are precisely global Hessian metrics with prescribed volume forms.
+Remarkably, these examples are linked to convex projective manifolds via the work of Loftin \cite{22}, Benoist–Hulin \cite{23}, and that of Danciger–Guéritaud–Kassel \cite{24}.

-However, despite this rich tapestry, fundamental questions about Hessian manifolds remain open, particularly regarding the interplay between global topology, analytic curvature properties, and algebraic obstructions.
-In this manuscript, we undertake a study of Hessian manifolds from both topological and geometric perspectives:
+However, despite this rich tapestry, fundamental questions about Hessian manifolds remain open, particularly regarding the interplay between global topology and algebraic obstructions.
+In this manuscript, we study Hessian manifolds from topological perspectives: